 - Do I need to lose weight before surgery?

-- Where can I get help quitting cigarettes or not drinking alcohol if I need to?
+- Where can I get help quitting smoking or not drinking alcohol if I need to?

 How can I get my home ready before I even go to the hospital?